alan-turing-institute/open-research-community-management/README.md

 Anyone interested in the work of this team from outside the Turing or non-collaborators is invited to collaborate with us on *The Turing Way*.
 For further questions and information, please get in touch with Malvika by emailing [msharan@turing.ac.uk](mailto:msharan@turing.ac.uk).

-## Open Research Community Building Team
+## Open Research Community Management Team

-Members of the Open Research Community Building team are Community Managers and collaborators in community roles who invest in engaging, training and empowering a diverse group of members such as researchers, research engineers, programme/project management and the business side of the organisation.
+Members of the Open Research Community Management team are Community Managers and collaborators in community roles who invest in engaging, training and empowering a diverse group of members such as researchers, research engineers, programme/project management and the business side of the organisation.
 They foster diverse Communities of Practice within and outside the Turing through community building and engagement roles in their respective projects.

 Through the active adoption of open research, reproducibility and collaborative approaches primarily drawn from [*The Turing Way*](https://github.com/alan-turing-institute/the-turing-way/), they contribute toward building interconnected systems of open source software, datasets, communities and processes.